How can we assess human-agent interactions? Case studies in software agent design: Full Results

 \section{Full Results}

 A full table of effect sizes across all experiments is provided in Table~\ref{tab:effect_sizes_ci}.
 We provide full feature comparison for each case study: Claude 4 vs. GPT-5 (Table~\ref{tab:claude4_vs_gpt5}), Claude 3.7 vs. Claude 4 (Table~\ref{tab:claude37_vs_claude4}), Condenser 120 vs. 80 (Table~\ref{tab:condenser_120_vs_80}), and Planning vs. No-planning (Table~\ref{tab:planning_vs_noplan}).
+We also present average costs per model in Table~\ref{tab:cost}.
+Finally, we also show the relative reduction in confidence intervals using other model families in Table~\ref{tab:ci_comparison}.